Leeds has an incredible history – but you may not have heard of these long-forgotten stories.

 The Leeds mummy that wouldn’t die… again

 The Leeds Mummy has a story to tell – both before and after death.
 Nesyamun was a high priest at the Temple of Amun in Luxor, the largest religious building in the world.
 He died in his mid-forties, but in a way, he’s still with us, because his mummy can be found at Leeds City Museum.

-A gift to the Leeds Philosophical and Literary Society in 1824 by John Blaydes, Nesyamun was one of three Egyptian mummies in Leeds’ collection.
-But they were all put in jeopardy when Leeds was bombed in 1941.
-In the height of World War II, the most damaging night of The Leeds Blitz took out the old Leeds Museum on Park Row.
-As a result, the front of the building had to be demolished, and many of the exhibits inside were completely destroyed, including two of the Egyptian mummies.
+A gift to the Leeds Philosophical and Literary Society in 1824 by John Blaydes, Nesyamun was one of three Egyptian mummies in the collection.
+But in 1941, the most damaging night of The Leeds Blitz took out the old Leeds Museum on Park Row.
+As a result, many of the exhibits inside were completely destroyed, including two of the Egyptian mummies.

 Nesyamun, however, wasn’t one of them.
-His coffin was blown right out into the street, but even though the inner coffin lid had been smashed, his remains were remarkably untouched.
-That’s some luck, and 3000 years after his first life ended, you can still see him on display today.
+His coffin was blown right out into the street, but even though the inner coffin lid had been smashed, his remains were remarkably untouched, so 3000 years after his first life ended, you can still see him on display.